 Oh, and when they are not resisting and taking stands, they manufacture different artwork and jewelry.
 If you buy there, not only do you get an affordable and unique souvenir, you also support local artists.

-Usually, my problem with this sort of merchandise is that I like to support the idea, but I’m not into dreamcatchers and carved nick and woven nack.
+Usually, my problem with this sort of merchandise is an aesthetic one.
+I like to support the idea, but I’m not into dreamcatchers and carved nick and woven nack.

 Therefore, I was thrilled when I saw that many of the handcraft is actually quite cool and not hippie-ish.
 Actually, the pair of earrings that I purchased, is really beautiful.
 Carved from bone in a fancy Art Deco style, adorned with an inlay from mother of pearl.